Allergic contact dermatitis

 - They may have been in contact with the allergen for years without it causing dermatitis.

-- Tiny quantities of an allergen can induce dermatitis.
+- Contact with tiny quantities of an allergen can induce dermatitis.

 - Patients with impaired barrier function of the skin are more prone to allergic contact dermatitis, eg patients with leg ulcers, perianal dermatitis, or chronic irritant contact dermatitis.